Developing effective listening skills is just as important as developing

 What is the speaker's choice of words saying to you beyond the words themselves?

-Most of us use differing vocabularies depending on whom we are speaking to and what it is we are saying.
+Most of us use differing vocabularies or registers of language depending on who we are speaking to and what it is we are saying.

 These herald note-worthy information or summary statements.